sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 #### A better strategy

-A different strategy would be to separate our client-side codebase into application code and vendor code.
+A different strategy would be to decompose our codebase into smaller modular pieces.

+In this case, we can start off by separating our client-side codebase into application code and vendor code.

 **Application code:**
 * has frequent changes which requires a re-build for every change.